-To help ensure a student with additional health needs is able to attend school following an extended period of absence, the following adaptations will be considered:
+To help ensure a student with additional health needs be able to return to school following an extended period of absence, the following adaptations will be considered:

 - A personalised or part-time timetable, drafted in consultation with the named staff member

 - Access to additional support in school

 - Online access to the curriculum from home

 - Support with movement around school.

 - Places to rest at school

 - Special exam arrangements to manage anxiety or fatigue in accordance with JCQ regulations.